Neuroscience 3863 and 3864 Undergraduate Research Guidelines

 Selecting a Research Mentor

 The student will select a mentor from the faculty of the Neuroscience Program.
 If you are interested in working with a faculty member that is not already approved to mentor students but conducts Neuroscience research, you must first get permission from the Director of Independent Studies.
 The faculty member must then agree that they are willing to direct a student’s research for these courses.
 Generally it is expected that the student will continue research in the laboratory in which NSC 3861 and NSC 3862 were completed, but it is not required.

 - Read the “course structure and requirements” (below)

-Once a student has been admitted to NSC 3863 or NSC 3864 his or her primary interactions during the semester will be with the faculty sponsor and members of the sponsor’s laboratory.
-Students working on summer research are required to spend 18-20 hours/week in the lab for the full summer session.
+Once a student has been admitted to NSC 3863/NSC 3864, his or her primary interactions during the semester will be with the faculty sponsor and members of the sponsor’s laboratory.
+Students are expected to spend 12-15 hours per week in laboratory or library work for this course during the Academic Year and 18-20 hours per week in the Summer Session.

 The paper should be modeled after a typical scientific journal article and include an Introduction/Background, Methods, Results, and Discussion sections.
 The document should be no more than 20 double spaced pages with 1-inch margins, and 12pt Times or equivalently clear font.
 Figures and tables should be embedded within the document and all figures must be accompanied by figure legends.
 A list of cited references should be included at the end of the paper.